 - Indoor spraying with an insecticide kills mosquitoes and rapidly reduces malaria transmission

-- Early diagnosis and prompt treatment with antimalarial medications speed recovery and prevent deaths
+- Early diagnosis and prompt treatment with antimalarial medications can prevent a mild case of malaria from becoming severe and deadly

 Is there a malaria vaccine?